jacobemery/linux1-ansible-lab/instructions/7_test_restore.md

     ```
     echo -e "[defaults] \ncommand_warnings=False" > ansible.cfg
     ```
-* Ok , now we're ready to test out our playbook to make sure the restoration process works!
+* Ok, now we're ready to test out our playbook to make sure the restoration process works!
 * Let's break some things, shall we?
 ## Testing Restoration from Backup
 * WARNING: In a real production environment, these tests would be run on the staging environment (and probably a 'development' environment too) beforehand, but for simplicity's sake, we're going to test them live.